MichelaBon/starter-hugo-academic/content/home/teaching.md

 **Current**

-Econometrics for ECO (B.Sc. in Economics), Fall 2021
+Econometrics for ECO (BSc in Economics), Fall 2021

 **Past**

-Econometrics for ECO (B.Sc. in Economics), Fall 2020
+Econometrics for ECO (BSc in Economics), Fall 2020

-Industrial Economics (B.Sc. in Economics) and Data communication for policy analysis (Bsc in Economics), Spring 2020
+Industrial Economics (BSc in Economics) and Data communication for policy analysis (Bsc in Economics), Spring 2020

-Industrial Economics (B.Sc. in Economics), Spring 2019
+Industrial Economics (BSc in Economics), Spring 2019

-Industrial Economics (B.Sc. in Economics), Spring 2018
+Industrial Economics (BSc in Economics), Spring 2018

-Microeconomics: Theory and Analysis (B.Sc. in Economics), Fall 2017
+Microeconomics: Theory and Analysis (BSc in Economics), Fall 2017